 Friday May 5

 The battlefield portion of the tour is over but your trip is not!
 After exploring the charming town of Delft in the morning we gather for our Farewell lunch.
 We then carry onward to Amsterdam for the afternoon and evening, including a delightful canal boat cruise through the old inner city.
-Overnight Amsterdam - NH City Center.
+Overnight Amsterdam - Hampshire Hotel - The Manor.
 [B,L]

 Saturday May 6